'I cannot articulate the disgust i have for these scumbags' - Minister Clare O'Neil

 By Naveen Razik

 The confidential health data of some Medibank customers has been published by cyber criminals holding the private health insurer to ransom.
-The company has conceded that more information is expected to be exposed over the coming days
+The company has conceded - more information is expected to be exposed over the coming days.

 By Naveen Razik